||10 months to 3 years

 - Microsoft Access 2013

-In order to qualify for the practicum module, students must have successfully completed RM modules 01 – 08 and met the attendance requirements.
+In order to qualify for the practicum module, students must have successfully completed all 8 modules and met the attendance requirements.

-Students who qualify for the practicum modules will be assigned a practicum site by UFV Continuing Education that provides our students with meaningful work-like experience and exposure to the field of Records Management.
+Students who qualify for the practicum will be assigned a practicum site by UFV Continuing Education that provides students with meaningful work-like experience and exposure to the field of Records Management.